Pattas: Production

 In January 2019, it was announced that Dhanush had signed a two-film deal with Sathya Jyothi Films, with one of the two films being directed by R. S. Durai Senthilkumar.
 Sneha joined as the lead actress in early March, reuniting with Dhanush after Pudhupettai (2006).
 For their roles, Dhanush and Sneha underwent training in the martial art Adimurai.
 Principal photography began on 6 March.
 In June, Mehreen Pirzada joined the cast.
 The title Pattas was announced on 27 July.
 Principal photography wrapped on 4 December 2019.

 Soundtrack

 The soundtrack was composed by Vivek–Mervin.
 The audio rights were purchased by Lahari Music.
 The first single "Chill Bro" was released on 1 December 2019.
 Two more singles "Morattu Thamizhan Da" and "Jigidi Killadi" were released on 21 and 25 December respectively.
 The full album was released on 28 December 2019 at the Suryan FM radio station in Chennai.

-Studio Flicks rated the album 3 out of 5, stating, "Pattas is an album that easily indicates the movie is an out and out commercial entertainer and having used this term, it is sure that the songs will achieve an escalated stature with the visuals.
-For now, Chill Bro and Jigidi Killadi happen to be the instant attractions" and gave a verdict "Vivek-Mervin offer a tailor-made package that a commercial entertainer demands."